-Pavel Groisman is Vice-President of the Hydrology Science and Services Corporation, USA, a research scholar at NOAA National Centers for Environmental Information, USA and lead scientist at the RAS Institute of Oceanography, Russia.
+Pavel Groisman is Vice-President of the Hydrology Science and Services Corporation, USA and a NC State University research scholar at NOAA National Centers for Environmental Information, USA.
 He received his PhD in geophysics from the State Hydrological Institute in Russia and subsequently went on to work there before making a move to the USA to the University of Massachusetts and the National Centers from Environment Information.
 His research interests include climatic variability, global change, in situ observational network measurements and water balance studies.
 He is a member of the Russian Geographical Society, the American Meteorological Society, the Japan Geoscience Union and has been a Fellow of the American Geophysical Union since 2010.

 Paul Palmer University of Edinburgh, UK

 Paul Palmer is a Professor in the School of GeoSciences at the University of Edinburgh.
 His undergraduate and postgraduate degrees in physics are from the University of Bristol and Oxford, respectively.
 After postdoctoral research at Harvard University he returned to the UK in 2006 and was appointed to his current position in 2009.
 His research interests are focused on understanding the drivers of Earth’s atmospheric variations of trace gases and particles using theory, numerical models, and in situ and satellite remote sensing data.
 For his work he has been awarded the Philip Leverhulme Prize, the Zeldovich medal, and was a Royal Society Wolfson Research Merit Award Holder.